Alan Rickman once said "I do not play villains... I play very interesting people."

 Somewhat ironically while "Gaelic" (pronounced here as Gah-lik) is often more associated with Scotland, the Gaels themselves were originally from Ireland.
 Indeed the modern Gaelic languages (Irish, Scottish Gaelic and Manx) are descendants of Old Irish.
 The term "Scot" itself originally referred to Ireland/Gaels.
 It came to refer to modern Scotland because of the Irish/Gaelic settlers who migrated there.

-You can roughly judge someone's position on the oil-bearing parts of Western Canada based on what they call it.
+You can roughly judge someone's position on the Bituminous Sands of Western Canada based on what they call it.
 Proponents will generally call it the oil sands, while opponents will call them the tar sands.
-Tar apparently just sounds worse to people.
+Oil apparently just sounds better to people.

 NASA has never sent a copilot into space.
 Since Gemini (the first craft with more than a single person aboard) they have had Commander and Pilot.
 Despite the fact that the pilot was never intended to be at the controls.